Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Using Ballot Theorem

 In this subsection, we introduce a discrete Ballot theorem named Tak\'{a}cs Ballot Theorem. \begin{theorem} (Tak\'{a}cs Ballot Theorem \cite{Takacs}) If $X(1), X(2), \cdots$, $X(l)$ are cyclically interchangeable r.v.s taking on nonnegative integer values summing to $k$, then

-\end{theorem} The Tak´acs Ballot Theorem presents a probability that the number of departures is larger than that of arrivals in all $l$ slots.
+\end{theorem} The Tak\'{a}cs Ballot Theorem presents a probability that the number of departures is larger than that of arrivals in all $l$ slots.
 If the arrival process $\{X(s)\}$ is Poisson, $X(s)$ is i.i.d. at different slots, and thus cyclically interchangeable.
-Suppose that the starvation event happens after the media player has served $t$ packets, ($t>x_1$).
+Suppose that the starvation event happens after $t$ packets have been served, ($t\geq x_1$).
 The total number of arrivals is $t{-}x_1$.
 We create a backward time axis where the starvation event happens at slot 1.
 The number of departures is always greater than that of arrivals.
 Otherwise, the starvation event has already taken place.
-Hence, according to Tak\'{a}cs Ballot theorem, the probability of the departure leading the arrival is
+Hence, according to Tak\'{a}cs Ballot theorem, the probability of the departure always leading the arrival is

-Therefore, the probability that the first starvation takes place after the service of the $l^{th}$ packet (i.e. starvaton event happening at slot $(l{+}1)$
+Therefore, the probability that the first starvation takes place after the service of the $l^{th}$ packet (i.e. starvaton event happening at slot $(l{+}1)$)